Shark Valley Tram Trail: A Biking Adventure in The Everglades

 A Common Sighting in Shark Valley

-Along with gators, there were Ibis, storks, spoonbills and the water was clear enough to see various species of fish, no sharks though.
-As the minutes and miles passed, and the Florida sun rose higher and higher the crowds thinned out.
-The few stunted trees that manage to survive the everglades offer little to no tree cover.
+Along with gators, there were ibis, storks, and spoonbills, and the water was clear enough to see various species of fish, though no sharks.
+As the minutes and miles passed, and the Florida sun rose higher and higher, the crowds thinned out.
+The few stunted trees that manage to survive the Everglades offer little to no tree cover.

 Shark Valley Observation Tower